Amy13139/wip-eaw-docs/docs/basegame/xml/_auto/xml_structure.rst

 SubNodes
 ^^^^^^^^
-- Localize
-	Bool; Not yet documented, but you help document it through GitHub!

-- Overlap_Test
+- Max_Volume
-	Ref; Not yet documented, but you help document it through GitHub!
+	Int; Not yet documented, but you help document it through GitHub!

-- Play_Sequentially
+- Min_Volume
-	Bool; Not yet documented, but you help document it through GitHub!
+	Int; Not yet documented, but you help document it through GitHub!

 - Samples
-	File File ...; Not yet documented, but you help document it through GitHub!
+	File; Not yet documented, but you help document it through GitHub!

-- Text_ID
-	Ref, Ref, ...; The ID of the text to insert for the name of this object in-game.
-Text is stored in a `DAT File <basegame-filetype-dat>`.

 - Use_Preset